 Copywriting is not just about churning out text.
 The idea that AI will take over our jobs is nothing new.
 It’s been predicted for generations, and we’ve always managed to find a way to keep humans employed.

-If you’re a writer, and you are wondering how AI will affect jobs in the copywriting space, here’s something for you to remember.
+If you’re a writer wondering how AI will affect jobs in the copywriting space, here’s something for you to remember.
 You know that your voice sets your writing apart from others.
 Your voice comes from having a distinct perspective on life and expressing it in such a way that makes people stop and think.
 Because of these unique qualities, we believe there will always be room for creative people in society.
-While AI may help us get closer to flawless communication (i.e., translation programs like Google Translate), it will never replace our need for uniqueness in storytelling.
-Eventually, if virtual reality becomes widely adopted as an art form, storytelling may not even be storytelling anymore.

 Copywriting, also known as written marketing or advertising, uses words to sell a product or service.
 This can include advertisements and email blasts that communicate directly with customers.
 Copywriters use proven psychological principles to persuade their audience.

-Despite all of its potential, there are many reasons to believe that marketers will not be replaced by AI—but might actually learn to rely on it in some ways.
-Here’s why you don’t need to worry about robots taking over your job just yet, as AI has not advanced enough to create content with emotions.
-Humans still need to fact-check and edit this AI-generated content.
+Despite all of its potential, there are many reasons to believe that marketers will not be replaced by AI—but might learn to rely on it in some ways.

-AI’s ‘content intelligence’ subset is responsible for creating content.
-The subset uses the best of AI capabilities to create impactful posts for marketers.
+AI’s “‘content intelligence” subset is responsible for creating content.
+The subset uses the best of AI’s capabilities to develop impactful posts for marketers.